lab1092/blender-manual_ja/manual/basics/help.rst

 Legacy Version Support
 ======================

+FCurve/Driver fix
-- :guilabel:`FCurve/Driver fix` - Sometimes, when you load .blend's made from older versions of Blender (2.56 and previous), the Function Curves and Shapekey Drivers will not function correctly due to updates in the animation system.
+   Sometimes, when you load .blend's made from older versions of Blender (2.56 and previous), the Function Curves and Shapekey Drivers will not function correctly due to updates in the animation system.
    Selecting this option updates the FCurve/Driver data paths.
+TexFace to Material Convert

-- :guilabel:`TexFace to Material Convert` - Convert old Texface settings into material.
+   Convert old Texface settings into material.
 It may create new materials if needed.

 Splash Screen